3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w01d03/instructor_notes/javascript_objects.md

 ## Intro

 ### What is an object?
+(5m)

+I was going to intro this lesson by discussing Ariel's Secret Grotto of human objects, but decided just to continue on the them that began in the last lesson...
+In the last lesson, I had you think of 5 objects that define you.
+You added these items to an array and were able to iterate over them/console.log them.
+But there wasn't any detail given about the items, we just stated their names.
+Objects can help us out with that.

 * Objects are a type of data structure that is nearly universal across programming languages, although they may have different names in different languages (in Python they are called a dictionary, in Ruby they're called a hash).
 * In JavaScript, an object is a type of key-value store, or a way to group many pairs of keys and values together
-* Like arrays, objects can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than ordered indices to order and access those pieces of data
+* Like arrays, objects can hold multiple pieces of data of varying types; but unlike arrays, objects use named keys rather than ordered indices to access those pieces of data.

-Example: A car has properties, a type of engine, a color, a certain number of seats etc. Following the same logic, a JavaScript object may have **properties** and **values** for these properties.
+For example, a puppy has properties, a breed/type, the color of his/her fur, a size, a demeanor etc. Following the same logic, a JavaScript object will have **keys/names** and **values** for each property.

 <br />